 Moderate by Email

-You can moderate your comments via their email notifications with three simple commands.
-Remember to reply above the notification text and to respond only with the appropriate single command word.
+You can moderate your comments via their email notifications with three simple commands: Approve, Delete, Spam.
+Remember to reply above the notification text, respond only with the appropriate single command word, and to not include any email signature.

 Can I remove the email requirement for Guest commenting?